introfini/ZotSeek/README.md

 ---

-*ZotSeek is built by José Fernandes for semantic search in academic research.*
+*ZotSeek: AI-Powered Semantic Search for Zotero — Built by José Fernandes*